gluesolutions/glue-genes/docs/source/index.rst

 glue genes Documentation
 ###########################

-`glue genes <https://github.com/gluesolutions/glue-genes>`_ is a custom version of the `glue software <http://glueviz.org>`_ for exploratory data analysis of genomics and transcriptomics data.
+`glue genes <https://gluesolutions.github.io/glue-genes/>`_ is a custom version of the `glue software <http://glueviz.org>`_ for exploratory data analysis of genomics and transcriptomics data, developed in partnership with `The Jackson Laboratory <https://www.jax.org>`.

 Features
 =========

-`glue genes <https://github.com/gluesolutions/glue-genes>`_ provides all the core features of glue:
+`glue genes <https://gluesolutions.github.io/glue-genes/>`_ provides all the core features of glue:

 * Interactive, linked statistical graphics
 * A user interface for 'glueing' together multiple datasets with complicated relationships
 * A highly scriptable and extendable environment

-In addition, `glue genes <https://github.com/gluesolutions/glue-genes>`_ provides:
+In addition, `glue genes <https://gluesolutions.github.io/glue-genes/>`_ provides:

 * Data loaders for genomics data file formats such as .bed, .bigwig, .h5ad, and .loom
 * Viewers including: 2D Heatmap, Small Multiples, QTL Viewer